 Casino Night Centerpieces

 Continuing with the idea from the dice towers, I created balloon and feather centerpieces for the 4 cocktail tables and the food table.
 Wrapping each first in red and then gold tissue paper was inexpensive and added color.
-Playing cards were laid out and taped together before wrapping around the middle of each vase.
+Next I laid out playing cards and taped them together before wrapping around the middle of each vase.
 I then followed the same technique from the dice towers with floral foam, balloons and feathers to create the filler on these centerpieces.

 In addition to the food tables, 4 cocktail tables and the casino game tables, I also set out 2 square card tables with cards on them for anyone wanting to just play a regular card game.
 The tables were accented with gold chairs, black linens and gold sequin table runners.

 If you’re looking for a more up-close tutorial on how I made many of the decorations, check out my Instagram account.
 I saved many of my videos showing the decorations on my highlights.